How Thousands of Hours of Patient Education Transformed My Practice

 That philosophy guided how I built My Knee Guide.
 I personally wrote every piece of medical content: over 60 comprehensive articles covering every aspect of knee replacement.
 I used Photoshop to create unique x-ray animations for six patient cases, spending weeks on each to animate real patient x-rays showing the progression from arthritis through surgery.
 I produced educational videos, designed custom graphics, and collaborated with developers on both the iPhone app and website.
 The platform was later recognized in medical literature when orthopedic surgeons Matthew DiPaola, MD and Orrin I. Franko, MD published a review in Healio Orthopedics documenting its comprehensive educational approach and clinical utility.

 Creating My Knee Guide was not about marketing myself.
-When I started, there simply wasn't good online patient education available for knee replacement.
-I built it because I believe patients deserve comprehensive, transparent information from someone who actually performs these surgeries, regardless of whether they ever become my patient.
+When I began the project, there simply wasn't good online patient education created by an orthopedic surgeon to help patient navigate knee arthritis and knee replacement surgery.
+I built My Knee Guide because I believe patients deserve comprehensive, transparent information from someone who actually performs these surgeries, regardless of whether they ever become my patient.

 Those three years taught me that patients don't just need technical excellence in the operating room.
 They need a surgeon who treats them as an informed partner in their care, who explains rather than dictates, who listens rather than dismisses.